 - The IMS AS has sent a data channel resource reservation/update request and does not receive a response to that request.

 - The IMS AS has sent a data channel resource reservation/update request, and receives an error response to that request due to no sufficient data channel resource.

+- The IMS AS hasn't received QoS parameters when generating SDP offer or answer for the application data channel media.

+- The IMS AS has notified a session event to the DCSF and does not receive a response or receives a failure.

 The failures during IMS data channel establishment and maintenance shall not impact any other ongoing media which are associated with the same IMS session (e.g. audio, video, etc.).